-- Migrate the database copy to a new Azure SQL Database by using the Data Migration Assistant.
+- Migrate the database copy to a new database in Azure SQL Database by using the Data Migration Assistant.

 Rather than using DMA, you can also use a BACPAC file.
-See Import a BACPAC file to a new Azure SQL Database.
+See Import a BACPAC file to a new database in Azure SQL Database.

 Optimizing data transfer performance during migration

 The following list contains recommendations for best performance during the import process.

 - Choose the highest service tier and compute size that your budget allows to maximize the transfer performance.
 You can scale down after the migration completes to save money.

 - Minimize the distance between your BACPAC file and the destination data center.

 - Partition tables and indexes

 - Drop indexed views, and recreate them once finished

 - Remove rarely queried historical data to another database and migrate this historical data to a separate database in Azure SQL Database.
 You can then query this historical data using elastic queries.